raySavignone/csv-indexer/README.md

 # Csv::Indexer

 Index a csv file by indentifying repeated rows based on column values.
 Output the indexed csv to a new file.

+using the `-m` flag, pass in a comma separated list of the fields for matches of row.
+For example if you want to match on phone, pass `-m phone`, or phone & email, `-m phone,email`.

+The colums whose name contain the desired matches will be selected as the matching columns.
+Email1, Email2 ... ect, will match `-m email`.

+An Id column is added to the CSV, the value of which represents the matching records.
+All records with the same id have matched based on the `-m` option given to the gem.

 ## Installation